smirarab/iplant-agave-sdk/README.md

 * [Setting up your own systems]
 * [Cloning an iPlant application to your own systems](docs/iplant-clone-app.md)
 * [Advanced app authoring with Launcher]

+### Reporting errors and getting help
+Feel free to drop by the [Service Desk](https://pods.iplantcollaborative.org/jira/servicedesk/customer/sciapi) to report issues, or visit the [Ask iPlant](http://ask.iplantcollaborative.org/questions/) forums for in-depth help.